dddrrreee/cs240lx-24spr/labs/4-ws2812b/README.md

 ### Notes.

 Common mistakes:
-  1. for the inlined GPIO routines make sure you use `volatile` pointers.
+  1. For the inlined GPIO routines make sure you use `volatile` pointers.
   2. When writing to the neopixel array, make sure you discard any out of bound pixel values.
   3. If you're not getting fairly tight timings, make sure all you are doing